Fun Ideas to Make Christmas Magical for Your Kids

 Because we have a dog, I also sprinkled a little glitter on the floor near the tree.

 Like the cartoon short, we wanted the boys to think that the elves had to put “Sammie” asleep while they prepped the house for Santa.

 If you have never seen Prep and Landing, I believe they show it on one of the major networks every year.

 Check it out and you will understand this particular activity.

 10. Polar Express Tickets

-So I hope you enjoy these 10 different ways to making Christmas magical for your kids.
-I know that my children loved them and yours will too.
-Merry Christmas!!
+Lastly, I really hope you enjoy these 10 easy and fun ways of making Christmas magical for your kids.